 A lot is said about website optimization.
 From search engine optimization to conversion rate optimization, there are tons of things you could do to your website to achieve specific results.
-But did you know that by optimizing your website for screen readers you could achieve great SEO and increased conversions?
+But did you know that optimizing your website for screen reader accessibility could improve SEO and increase your conversions?

-There are many people who rely on screen readers to be able to access the internet.
+Many people rely on screen readers to be able to access the internet.
 It’s your responsibility as a web developer or site owner to ensure your website is accessible to this audience.

 In the U.S alone, there are an estimated seven million people with visual impairments who need “alternative methods to engage in any activity that people with normal vision would do using their eyes.”
 In this article, I outline best practices to optimize your website for screen readers.